Foundations for Evidence-Based Policymaking

 Department of Education Data Strategy

-The Department, through its Data Governance Board, established the inaugural Department of Education Data Strategy [PDF, 1.23MB] in December 2020.
-Putting in place a data strategy is a key milestone under Action 2 ("Institutionalize Agency Data Governance") of the 2020 Action Plan.
+The Department, through its Data Governance Board, established the inaugural Data Strategy in December 2020 and the updated Department of Education Data Strategy published in August 2023.
 The Department of Education Data Strategy describes the Department's vision for accelerating progress toward becoming a data-driven organization and fully leveraging the power of data to advance the Department's mission of ensuring equal access and fostering educational excellence for our nation's learners.

 The Evidence Act requires each agency to develop a series of deliverables to document its work to build and use evidence in policymaking.